pgreen00/jebamo/packages/core/src/docs/components/je-accordion/readme.md

 ## Overview

-Accordions are wrappers for [JeDetails](../je-details).
+Accordions are wrappers for <je-link href="../je-details">JeDetails</je-link>.
 When an inner detail is opened, the others are automatically closed.
 The implementation follows the [aria implementation of an accordion](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/).

 ## Usage